oeo/bolt/readme.md

 ## features

 - **censorship resistance**: bolt allows for immutable data posting, making it resistant to censorship.
-- **scrypt algorithm**: designed to be cpu-efficient, making it accessible for a wide range of hardware.
+- **scrypt**: designed to be cpu-efficient, making it accessible for a wide range of hardware.
 - **native currency**: bolt has its native currency for rewarding miners.
 - **data posting**: the blockchain is designed to store and handle data posts securely.